Portrait Fanny : How do you beat endometriosis?

 Can you tell us about your vision of ecology?

 "The ecological issues facing our society today are very close to my heart.
 I'm lucky to have parents who are committed and concerned about the environment.
-I thank them for that, for m'passing on their values, for being sensitive to the environment and the human cause.
+I thank them for that, for passing on their values to me, for being sensitive to the environment and to the human cause.
 I think it's very important for our generation to pay attention to everything we consume, because the actions we take today determine the world we'll live in tomorrow.
 The one we're going to live in.
-That's why we need to be aware right now of everything we do and everything we can do for the environment and for our generation in the days to come."
+That's why we have to be aware right now of everything we do and everything we can do for the environment and for our generation in the days to come."

-Do you have any books, podcasts or people to follow that you'd recommend for s'informing yourself on this subject?
+Do you have any books, podcasts or people to follow that you'd recommend for getting informed on this subject?

-"I think it's important to keep up with the times, to be aware of the issues facing society.
+"I think you have to follow current events to realize and become aware of the issues society is facing.
 There's a film called "Demain" (Tomorrow), which follows the careers of many farmers and people who are committed to the environment.
-There's also the documentary "Nos enfants nous accuseront" (Our children will accuse us), which talks about the whole consumer society, and food chains that are polluting, etc. Hugo Clément is a committed journalist who is worth following, and whom I recommend.
+There's also the documentary "Nos enfants nous accuseront" (Our children will accuse us), which talks about the whole consumer society, and food chains that are polluting, etc. Hugo Clément is a committed journalist, one to watch, whom I recommend.
 And the company Avaaz, which offers petitions for humanist and environmental causes."

 Do you have a piece of advice or a mantra you'd like to share?

 "What I'd like to share is that our only limit is ourselves.
-The limits we s'impose are our own.
+The limits we impose on ourselves are our own.
 For fear of failing, for fear of disappointing others, for fear of hurting ourselves.
-We s'impose things that restrict us in everything we do.
+We impose things on ourselves that restrict us in everything we do.
 And I think that's a shame.
 I've come to realize that the only thing that determines us is ourselves.
 And if we live in fear of anything, of the actions we're going to take, we're only half-living.
-So my advice is to live without fear and dare to do whatever you feel like doing."
+So my advice is to live without fear and dare whatever you feel like doing."

 If you had to sum up your portrait or your struggle in one word?

-"I'll say determination.
+"I'd say determination.
 That's what speaks to me when I think about my journey.
-When someone m'told me there was no solution to my problem, when someone m'told me "you just have to wait it out" and try to restrict the thing, instead of curing it.
-I've tried to look for other solutions, to see other alternatives, which, for the moment, are working.
+When I was told there was no solution to my problem, when I was told 'you just have to wait it out' and try to restrict the thing, instead of curing it.
+I tried to look for other solutions, to see other alternatives, which, for the moment, are working.
 My advice is not to stop when someone just says: "No, it's possible.
 There are no other solutions".

 Discover other portraits: Ambre and grossophobia in our society